eoinkelly/notes/aws/certified-developer-associate.md

     * download community made ones
     * make your own

-Free tier = you can run certain micro instaces for 1 year for free
+Free tier = you can run certain micro instances for 1 year for free

 * Amazon have their own linux AMI which includes many common server packages
-    * it is based on red hat (uses yum at any rate)
+    * it is based on red hat (it uses yum at any rate)
 * the data in an instance store is not permenant - it persists only for the lifetime of the instance

 ```